How To Stay Healthy Over The Holidays, From A Functional MD

 Finding joy in things you do every day and having a gratitude practice can help manage your cortisol levels over time.
 For example, take note of how wonderful it feels to drink a cup of tea in silence in the morning.
 Learning how to meditate and incorporate breathing techniques daily is also helpful.

-I also encourage taking adaptogens to help with stress: ashwagandha, Rhodiola, holy basil, and more may help improve how you manage overall stress.
-Of course, as with all supplements, please talk to your doctor to see if they are appropriate for you.
+I also encourage taking adaptogens to help with stress: ashwagandha, rhodiola, holy basil, and more may help improve how you manage overall stress.* Of course, as with all supplements, please talk to your doctor to see if they are appropriate for you.

 5. Consider supplements to support immunity.

-Bone broth is also one of my favorite starters when I make soups, which is so nourishing this time of year.
+Bone broth is also one of my favorite starters when I make soups, which is so nourishing at this time of year.
 It provides essential proteins, like lysine and glycine, all while supporting your overall immune system.

 These simple strategies are a few of my favorite ways to support a healthy body and mind during the holiday season, and I encourage you to implement one or all of them as you close out 2020.